American Addiction Centers Photo

 Our Veteran Drug and Alcohol Addiction Hotline

-American Addiction Centers (AAC) offers a free, confidential addiction hotline for Veterans.
-Our admissions navigators are available 24/7 to answer questions or help find a drug and alcohol rehab for Veterans that meets your needs.
+American Addiction Centers offers a free, confidential addiction hotline just for Veterans.
+Admissions navigators are available 24/7 to answer questions or help find a drug and alcohol rehab for Veterans that meets your needs.
+AAC also works directly with Veterans Affairs to provide treatment to Veterans who wish to use VA benefits to cover the cost of rehab in California.

 We also work with Veterans Affairs to provide treatment to Veterans wishing to use VA benefits to cover the cost of drug or alcohol rehab in California.